 And it doesn't stop there.
 A couple of weeks ago they showed third-quarter figures, and the bleeding is even greater.

--And they are also lowering the 2017 forecast from 950 million euros to 900 million euros, "thanks to" the Sports division.
-In other words, from the top they are putting names and surnames to those guilty of the bad figures.
+-29% and almost 40 million euros less.
+And they also lower the 2017 forecast from 950 million Euros to 900 million Euros, "thanks to" the Sports division.
+In other words, from the top they are putting names and surnames to the culprits of the bad figures.

 You don't have to look far for guilt